Lundarreykjadalur Valley in West-Iceland - the Natural Hot Pools Krosslaug and Englandshver

 Englandshver

-Immediately as we had crossed the bridge we saw a large hot pool - it was only tepid, so I just took a footbath in it.
-The pool was once used to teach swimming but it is now too cold.
+Immediately, as we had crossed the bridge, we saw a large hot pool.
+It was only tepid, so I just took a footbath in it.
+The pool was once used to teach swimming, but it is now too cold.

-When the sun disappeared it immediately turned colder
+When the sun disappeared, it immediately turned colder

 We followed the creek further up and saw many places where the water was comfortably warm and would have been an ideal bathing place.
-It was a bit slimy though but so serene.
+It was a bit slimy, though, but so serene.

-It reminded me a little bit of the Reykjadalur valley in South-Iceland, where you can bathe in a hot river.
-My travel-blog about Reykjadalur is by far my most popular, but that also means that Reykjadalur has become crowded.
-There was nobody at Englandshver on the other hand.
+My travel blog about Reykjadalur is by far my most popular, which also means it's become crowded.
+There was nobody at Englandshver, on the other hand.

 Further up the creek by Englandshver

 I have seen photos of Englandshver where some people have taken a dip in the river itself beneath the bridge.
 So that river must be at least tepid.
-A little bit further you will find a wading spot popular with kids.
+A little bit further, you will find a wading spot popular with kids.

 Here you can see the location of Englandshver on Google Maps.